StrikingLoo/strikingloo.github.io/wiki-articles/programming/guide-to-prefetching-resources.md

 ---
 layout: post
-title: "Link Preload, Prefetch and Such."
+title: "Link Preload, Prefetch and Such"
 date: 2020-06-16
 description: "A very good explanation for link preloading/prefetching/etc."
 ---